AdouaniMalek/Evo_Clust_VAE_WGAN_GP/Readme.md

 **[HAL manuscript, version 1](https://hal.science/hal-05113907v1/document)** · **[Published chapter and citation](https://doi.org/10.1007/978-3-032-05962-8_12)**

-### Evolutionary configuration study: Evo-Clust-VAE-WGAN-GP

-This repository documents the tri-objective configuration and landscape-characterization study built around the original generative model.

-**Publication record:** Add the evolutionary study's final title, full author list, venue, year, DOI, and public manuscript link when available.
-The base-model publication above is a separate work.

 Please cite the original model when using Clust-VAE-WGAN-GP and cite the evolutionary study when using its configuration-search framework or experimental protocol.

 ## Acknowledgements